 Know Your Product or Service

 To provide good customer service, you need to know what you're selling, inside and out.
-Make sure you -- and all of your customer-facing staff -- know how your products or services work.
+Make sure you and your customer-facing staff know how your products or services work.
 Be aware of the most common questions customers ask and know how to articulate the answers that will leave them satisfied.